OK1JF/x6100/README.md

 For using this file, please download requested version, rename file to x6100_ui_v100 and via SCP or SD card replace the original file in /usr/app_qt/ on your device.
 Then reboot the rig.

+You can use GUI 1.1.5 with base 1.1.6.
+The radio will act based on 1.1.6 base (e.g. SQL for FM will not work) but with old GUI.

 If there will be any issues, you can just simply reflash with original firmware to return back stock image.